Johnson v. Monsanto Co.: Background

-Dewayne "Lee" Johnson, the plaintiff in this case, sprayed hundreds of gallons of RoundUp over the course of his career as a school groundskeeper in Benicia, California.
-On one occasion, one of the sprayers he was using broke and he was drenched in RoundUp.
+Dewayne "Lee" Johnson, the plaintiff in this case, sprayed hundreds of gallons of Roundup over the course of his career as a school groundskeeper in Benicia, California.
+On one occasion, one of the sprayers he was using broke and he was drenched in Roundup.
 In 2014 at age 42, Johnson was diagnosed with non-Hodgkin lymphoma, which he alleged at trial was caused by the herbicide exposure.
 In 2017, he was given a terminal diagnosis and was told that he would only live another 6 months.
 Due to this diagnosis, his trial was expedited.
-Johnson still survived and attended a showing of Into the Weeds, a Canadian Broadcasting Corporation documentary directed by Jennifer Baichwal about his illness and the case against Montsanto, which was screened for a single day across the U.S. on October 3, 2023.